mxw-sec/mxw-sec.github.io/_posts/2024-09-25-github-ssh-keys.md

 ### Generate New keys

 So step 1 in the process is to generate new keys for your repo, I would highly recommend using a different key for each repo if possible.
 Below is the command we used to generate a new key for Github using the recommended algorithm of ED25519 256

+{% highlight bash %}
-`ssh-keygen -t ed25519 -C "Email.Address@example.com"`
+ssh-keygen -t ed25519 -C "Email.Address@example.com"
+{% endhighlight %}

 This command should prompt you for a storage location and a passphrase, **Currently (September 2024) ARGOCD does NOT support Passphrases on SSH Keys**.